i16n/projects/README.md

 This project I loved working on with a friend https://github.com/ay3xqa/kalshiXderibitTrading, where we built an automated trading bot to trade kalshi markets based on information gathered from deribit options chain, looking for discrepancies between a high-volume many-strikes marketplace and kalshi's lower-volume fewer-strike binary markets.

 Any work I've done relating to my internship (because it's proprietary and/or confidential) at the defense contractor Sequent Logic as a software engineer intern or my current job at Paygasus as a full-time software developer.

+My end of semester Software Practice 2 project, in C++ and using Qt.
+It is a little fun interface where you click around and learn about algorithms.

+My end of semester Software Practice 1 project and the mid-semester project: a simple spreadsheet and a simple snake game.
+Both done in C# and using C#'s new frontend tool Blazor.

 But anyway, a brief overview of skills acquired at these orgs:
 - cypress testing